Hierarchical Topic Modeling

 divide(n_subtopics, **kwargs)

 Divides current node into smaller subtopics.
-Only works when the underlying model is a divisive hierarchical model.

 Parameters:

-n_subtopics int
+n_subtopics |

 Number of topics to divide the topic into.